Metrics are your marketing strategy scorecard. Track the right UX and CX KPIs to truly understand your customers' experiences of your brand

-Metrics are the ‘scorecard’ of your digital marketing work.
+Metrics are the ‘scorecard’ of your marketing strategy.
 When these metrics, also known as key performance indicators (KPIs), are moving upwards, you’re winning the marketing game.
-When they’re trending downwards, you’re on the losing team (at least for now).
+When your CX KPIs are trending downwards, you’re on the losing team (at least for now).

 You probably know your conversion-related KPIs by heart: metrics like conversion rate, revenue per visitor (RPV), and average order value (AOV).
 And on the acquisition side: cost per acquisition (CPA), return on ad spend (ROAS), and marketing qualified lead rate (MQL).

-But, to get a clear sense of what matters most in your customers’ minds, you need to include customer experience (or ‘CX’) metrics in your scorecard mix.
-These CX metrics measure your prospects’ and customers’ perceptions of your brand, judged after several interactions, or ‘touchpoints,’ with both your online and offline marketing channels.
-They ultimately…
+But, to get a clear sense of what matters most in your customers’ minds, you need to include CX KPIs (customer experience) in your scorecard mix.

 Five steps that you can take to gain insight from your customer feedback and prepare for your recovery